axel-op/dart-package-analyzer/README.md

 # Dart/Flutter package analyzer

-This action uses the [pana (Package ANAlysis) package](https://pub.dev/packages/pana) to compute the score that your Dart or Flutter package will have on the [Pub site](https://pub.dev/help), and posts it as a commit comment, with suggestions for improvements.
+This action uses the [pana (Package ANAlysis) package](https://pub.dev/packages/pana) to compute the score that your Dart or Flutter package will have on the [Pub site](https://pub.dev/help), and annotates your code, with suggestions for improvements.

 This package, amongst other things: